When you meet another awesome connection, what do do you?

 Keep learning, and keep optimizing, one step at a time.
 Your sweet spot is where your sales funnel brings you more sales, greater loyalty, and happy repeat visitors who are a pleasure to to work with.

-And if you want even more personalized tips on how to improve your sales processes, I have limited spots in my Close More Customers webinar.
-We’ll spend 30 minutes on identifying some quick wins to help you build momentum.
-I hope to see you there!
+And if you want even more personalized tips on how to improve your sales processes, join our Close More Customers Pathway.

 Kate Keough, COO